-Heat oven to 425°F. Take potatoes and prick all over with a fork.
-Rub the outsides in 1 tablespoon of olive oil, sprinkle with a pinch each of salt and pepper, then set on a rimmed cooking sheet.
-Bake for 50 to 60 minutes, flipping them over once midway through, until skins are crispy and you can insert a knife into the center with very little resistance beyond the skin.
-Remove from oven, and let cool until you can handle.
-Meanwhile, turn the oven temperature up to 450°F.
+- Heat the oven to 425°F. Prick the potatoes all over with a fork.
+Rub the outsides with 1 tablespoon oil, sprinkle with a pinch of salt and pepper, then arrange on a rimmed baking sheet.
+Bake, turning once halfway through, for 50 to 60 minutes, until the skins are crispy and you can insert a knife into the center with very little resistance beyond the skin.
+Set aside until cool enough to handle.
+Meanwhile, increase the oven temperature to 450°F.

-Once the potatoes are cool enough, cut them in half lengthwise.
-Scoop out most of the softened flesh, leaving about 1/4-inch around the inner peels, and transfer to a medium bowl.
-(Leave the potato skins on the cooking sheet.)
-Mix the potato flesh with 2 tablespoons olive oil, 1 cup chopped arugula, 3 tablespoons scallions, 2 tablespoons chives, 2 cloves minced garlic, 1 tablespoon lemon juice, 1 1/2 teaspoons salt, and 1/2 teaspoon pepper, until everything is smooth and combined, liked mashed potatoes with a bunch of chopped greens throughout.
-Taste and adjust seasoning as needed with more salt, pepper, and lemon juice—make sure you add enough salt so that all of the other flavors pop.
+- Cut the potatoes in half lengthwise.
+Scoop out most of the flesh, leaving about ¼ inch around the inner peels, and transfer to a medium bowl.
+(Leave the potato skins on the baking sheet.)
+To the bowl, add the garlic, 1 cup arugula, 3 tablespoons scallions, 2 tablespoons chives, 2 tablespoons oil, and 1 tablespoon lemon juice; season with salt and pepper.
+Mix until smooth and combined, like mashed potatoes with a bunch of chopped greens throughout.
+Taste and adjust the seasoning with salt, pepper, and lemon juice—make sure you add enough salt so that all of the other flavors pop.

-Spoon the mashed potato mixture back into the potato skins, and bake for about 20 minutes, until filling is browning on top.
+- Spoon the mashed potato mixture back into the potato skins and bake for about 20 minutes, until the filling is browning on top.

-While those are baking, make the creamy pesto.
-In a food processor, combine the remaining 1 cup arugula, 2 tablespoons scallions, 2 tablespoons chives, 2 tablespoons olive oil, 1 tablespoon lemon juice, cashews, 1/2 heaping teaspoon salt, and 1/4 teaspoon pepper.
-Pulse to combine until mixture is homogeneous—herbs very finely chopped, cashews minced—stopping to scrape down sides as needed.
-With motor running, add 2 to 3 tablespoons of warm water until it’s smooth and the consistency of a loose sour cream.
-Taste, and adjust seasoning as needed with more salt, pepper, and lemon juice.
+- Meanwhile, make the creamy pesto.
+In a food processor, combine the cashews and the remaining 1 cup arugula, 2 tablespoons scallions, 2 tablespoons chives, 2 tablespoons oil, and 1 tablespoon lemon juice; season with salt and pepper.
+Pulse, scraping down the sides if needed, until the mixture is homogeneous, the herbs are very finely chopped, and the cashews are finely chopped.
+With the motor running, add 2 to 3 tablespoons of warm water until smooth and the consistency of a loose sour cream.
+Taste and adjust the seasoning with salt, pepper, and lemon juice.

-When the potatoes are finished, let cool slightly so you don't burn your mouth.
-Serve with the pesto.
+- When the potatoes are finished, let cool slightly so you don't burn your mouth.
+Serve with the pesto alongside.